standardese/standardese/README.md

 /// \brief And this is still the same brief paragraph.
 /// \details But this is one details paragraph.
 /// \details And this is a different details paragraph.
+/// \notes This is a notes paragraph.\
+/// \notes But this is a different notes paragraph.
 ```

 * To clarify: If the implicit paragraph isn't enabled, only the `brief` section will be merged. *